jcchurch/APCSA_Prep/Slidedecks/01_Introduction.md

     - A byte is 8 bits.
     - $2^8$ is 256.
     - Java Bytecode is limited to 256 instructions.
-- The Java Virtual Machine is a software application that will convert the bytecode into your computer's machine code on-the-fly and then execute that machine code.
+- The Java Virtual Machine (JVM) is a software application that will convert the bytecode into your computer's machine code on-the-fly and then execute that machine code.
 - The purpose of bytecode is to allow Java programs to compile on any computer and then be executed on any other computer.
     - This is part of the success behind the video game Minecraft.
 Any computer with a JVM can execute Minecraft.